stnolting/neorv32/README.md

 ### 0. Build the Documentation

-This step is optional since there are pre-built versions of the [processor data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf) and the [software documentation](https://stnolting.github.io/neorv32/files.html).
+This step is optional since there are pre-built versions of the [processor data sheet](https://stnolting.github.io/neorv32) and the [software documentation](https://stnolting.github.io/neorv32/sw/files.html) deployed online at GiHub pages.
 If you want to build the documentation by yourself:

-**NEORV32 Data Sheet**

-To build the data sheet open a console and navigate to the project's `docs` folder.
-Run `$ sh make_datasheet.sh` (make sure `asciidoctor-pdf` is installed).
-This will take all the `asciidoc` sources from [`docs/src_adoc`](https://github.com/stnolting/neorv32/blob/master/docs/src_adoc) to generate `docs/NEORV32.pdf`.

-**Software Framework Documentation**

-Make sure `doxygen` is installed.
-Open a console and navigate to the project's `docs` folder and run `$ doxygen Doxyfile`.
-This will create (if not already there) a new folder `docs/doxygen_build/html` where doxygen will generate the HTML-based documentation pages.
-Open `docs/doxygen_build/html/files.html` to get started.
+:construction: **work in progress** :construction:

 ### 1. Get the Toolchain